varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Workers.md

 web workers introduced the concept of [transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Transferable_objects).

-Instead of an object being copied over, its ownership is transferred over from one thread to another.
+Instead of an object being serialized and copied over, its ownership is transferred over from one thread to another.
 Attempts to use the object in the original thread after that point will throw an exception.

-Kobweb workers support transferable objects in a type-safe, Kotlin-idiomatic way, via the `Transferables` class.
+Kobweb workers support transferable objects in a type-safe, Kotlin-idiomatic way, via the `Attachments` class.
 Using it, you can register named objects in one thread and then retrieve them by that name in another.

 Here's an example where we send a very large array over to a worker.